-Caring about Black dads and sons quickly reveals there is no community that has been harder hit by dad-deprivation than the African-American community.
-If we are to expect dad-deprived boys to avoid destructive role models and the school-to-prison pipeline, we must create scholarships to inspire great male teachers, mentors, and coaches.
+There is no community that has been harder hit by dad-deprivation than the African-American community.
+If we are to expect dad-deprived boys to avoid destructive role models and the school-to-prison pipeline, we must reunite loving Black dads with their sons as well as create scholarships to inspire great Black male teachers, mentors, and coaches.

 By Warren Farrell, Ph.D.

 The Black Lives Matter movement asks us to value African-American lives as much as we value the lives of others – which clearly includes addressing systemic racism.
 And it also means addressing the way America treats black men versus African-American women: African-American men are stopped by, shot by, and killed by police more than 20 times as frequently as African-American women.
 And the Bureau of Justice Statistics reports that African-American men are 25 times more likely to be imprisoned than their white counterparts.

 In “Marriage Among African Americans: What Does the Research Reveal?
 (Journal of African American Studies 13, 2009), Patricia Dixon, Ph.D., notes that although black males make up 6% of the population, they make up 50% of those who are incarcerated.
 She also states that the probability that a black male will be arrested and jailed at least once in his lifetime is extremely high in many areas around the United States; for example, in Washington, D.C., this probability is between 80 and 90%.